Historical Accounts of Ninja Weapon Inventories: The Shinobi Arsenal

 Incendiaries and Explosives

-Poisons and Gases
+Poisons and Chemical Agents

 Strategic Use of Weaponry: From Manual to Battlefield

-The ninja’s weapon selection was not arbitrary—it followed a coherent doctrine of asymmetric warfare.
-For example, shuriken were rarely intended to kill; rather, they caused an opponent to flinch, exposing an opening for a follow-up strike with a shorter blade.
-Makibishi were not just for pursuit—they could be laid in patterns to funnel pursuers into a prepared kill zone.
-The Bansenshukai emphasizes “shinobi iri” (stealth entry) as the primary goal, with weapons as enablers.
-An inventory from the Iga tradition listed four essential items: a shinobi-gatana, a pouch of caltrops, a grappling hook, and a fire starter—everything else was mission-specific.
-The historical record shows that ninja adapted their arsenal to the environment: a mission in a bamboo grove might emphasize kama and shuko; a city assassination called for concealed needles and poison; a castle infiltration required kaginawa, explosives, and tools for disabling locks.
+The ninja's weapon selection followed a coherent doctrine of asymmetric warfare.
+Shuriken were rarely intended to kill; they caused an opponent to flinch, exposing an opening for a follow-up strike with a shorter blade.
+Makibishi were not just for pursuit—they could be laid in patterns to funnel pursuers into a prepared kill zone where other ninja waited in ambush.
+The Bansenshukai emphasizes shinobi iri (stealth entry) as the primary goal, with weapons serving as enablers rather than solutions.
+An inventory from the Iga tradition listed four essential items: a shinobi-gatana, a pouch of caltrops, a grappling hook, and a fire starter.
+Everything else was considered mission-specific and chosen based on terrain, target, and objective.

 Historical Sources and Archaeological Evidence

 The three founding ninja manuals—Bansenshukai, Shoninki, and Ninpiden—are the primary windows into historical ninja arsenals.
-Written by retired shinobi leaders, they combine practical instruction with philosophical advice.
-The Bansenshukai, compiled by Fujibayashi Sabuji of Iga, contains a dedicated section on weapons called “Heigu no Maki” (Volume of Weapons and Tools).
-The Shoninki (by Fujibayashi’s contemporary, Otake Masuyuki) focuses more on psychology and disguise but includes specific recipes for poisons and incendiaries.
-Archaeological finds—such as the iron shuko claws recovered from the ruins of a Koga clan house, and a collection of shuriken and makibishi found at a castle site in Mie Prefecture—corroborate many of these descriptions.
-A scholarly analysis of these finds is available through the International Ninja Research Center at Mie University, which continues to publish peer-reviewed studies on shinobi material culture.
+Written by retired shinobi leaders from the Iga and Koga clans, they combine practical instruction with philosophical advice.
+The Bansenshukai, compiled by Fujibayashi Sabuji of Iga, contains a dedicated section on weapons called "Heigu no Maki" (Volume of Weapons and Tools), which runs over 100 pages in modern translations.
+The Shoninki, by Fujibayashi's contemporary Otake Masuyuki, focuses more on psychology and disguise but includes precise recipes for poisons and incendiaries that can be cross-referenced with other texts for accuracy.
+The Ninpiden, the oldest of the three, is attributed to the Iga clan leader Momochi Sandayu and is particularly useful for its descriptions of climbing tools and infiltration techniques.